Druzai/Bot_Mc_discord/README.md

 exec java -Xms${min_ram} -Xmx${max_ram} ${java_parameters} -Dfile.encoding=UTF-8 -jar ${your_jar_file} nogui
 ```

-For server process bot will start a virtual terminal session via `screen` command.
-You can connect to it
+For server process bot will start a virtual terminal session via `screen` command with name according to the selected
-via `screen -r %your_session_name%`.
-You can find server name in list of virtual sessions - `screen -ls`.
+server's name.
+You can connect to it via `screen -r %selected_server_session_name%`.
+You can find server name in list
+of virtual sessions - `screen -ls`.

 ### macOS

 On macOS you should start bot executable file from terminal `%path_to_bot%/bot_executable_file`.
 Because if you just
 double click on executable file, current working directory will be set as your home directory (`~`) and bot won't
-find config and key.
+find config and key in most cases.

 For the bot to properly start the Minecraft server you have to have `*.command` or `*.sh` script (in bot setting you can
 set name for this script) in your root Minecraft server directory!
 Example of file can be seen above in [Linux](#linux)
 section.

-For server process bot will start a virtual terminal session via `screen` command.
-You can connect to it
+For server process bot will start a virtual terminal session via `screen` command with name according to the selected
-via `screen -r %your_session_name%`.
-You can find server name in list of virtual sessions - `screen -ls`.
+server's name.
+You can connect to it via `screen -r %selected_server_session_name%`.
+You can find server name in list of
+virtual sessions - `screen -ls`.

 ## Localization